 Karwa Chauth –Blessings for an eternal married life

-Karwa Chauth is a significant festival celebrated by married Hindu women.
-This is a one-day festival where married women observe a strict fast from sunrise to moonrise, praying for the safety, wellbeing, and long life of their husbands.
-Karwa Chauth signifies the eternal bond shared between a husband and wife and is one of the most loved and popular festivals in India.
-Karwa Chauth has been commemorated in most Bollywood films raising its popularity not just among North Indians but among South Indians too.
-Karwa Chauth is majorly celebrated in North Indian states, while it is observed in a few South Indian states.
-While this fast is mainly observed by married women, in recent times, husbands too have shown their solidarity and love for their wives and have kept strict fasts for the wellbeing and long life of their wives or better half.
+Celebrated by married women in the Hindu religion, Karwa Chauth is a significant one-day festival where married women observe a strict fast from sunrise to moonrise, praying for the safety, wellbeing, and long life of their husbands.
+Karwa Chauth signifies the eternal bond shared between a husband and wife and is one of the most loved and popular festivals in India

-The true essence of Karwa Chauth is this one-day Nirjala fast observed by married women, newly married or betrothed girls who pray for the long lives of their husbands or their fiancés.
+The biggest aspect about Karwa Chauth is this one-day Nirjala fast observed by married women, newly married or betrothed girls who pray for the long lives of their husbands or their fiancés.
 However, it is vital that one should perform the Karwa Chauth rituals in the correct manner to get the blessings.
-Read on to understand ten interesting must-know traditions of Karwa Chauth.

 Sargi -Love from Mother-in-law to Daughter-in Law

 Karwa Chauth begins by consuming the sargi gifted by the mother-in-law to her daughter-in-law.
 The sargi consists of a plate containing earthen pots, sweets made from vermicelli, fruits, matthri, and dry fruits.
 This food should be eaten before sunrise to begin the Nirjala fast so that it gives the energy to observe the fast.